 That was quite a mouthful!
 Let me explain…

 Astrology is geocentric.
-That means, even though we realize the Sun does not orbit the Earth, the Earth is at the center of the astrological chart.
+That means, even though we realize the Sun does not orbit the Earth, the Earth is at the center of the human experience.
 Thus, Earth is our frame of reference, the center of the birth chart.

 The Sun and planets do not circle randomly around the Earth.
 Instead, their apparent path around us inscribes a circle in the skies.
 This disk-shaped band of the sky where we find the Sun and planets is called the Ecliptic.